d3vv3/eduCOVID/README.md

 ### Bootstrap

 Bootstrap is installed in the project, so do not install it any other way.
-Please do not try to use react other way that the refered in the documentation.
+Please do not try to use bootstrap other way that the referred in the documentation.

 You may access the documentation [here](https://react-bootstrap.github.io/components/).